brumi1024/yarn-scheduler-ui/README.md

 - **Linting**: `npm run lint` (or `npm run lint:fix` to auto-fix)
 - **Lint SARIF for CI**: `npm run lint:ci` (generates SARIF report for CI pipelines)
 - **Formatting**: `npm run format` / `npm run format:check`

+## Developer Documentation

+For contributors and developers working with the codebase, additional technical documentation is available:

+- **[Extending Scheduler Properties](docs/development/extending-scheduler-properties.md)** - Comprehensive guide for adding new queue and global properties to the UI, including validation rules and conditional logic
+- **[Validation System Architecture](docs/validation_overhaul.md)** - Design overview of the declarative validation engine and how it processes cross-queue rules
+- **[Validation Rule Inventory](docs/validation_rule_inventory.md)** - Complete reference of all validation rules enforced by the system

 ## Contributing